|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Aspect #3 - Help for Parents

-Families will remain a supportive structure for the FAS client, even after he or she has moved out of the house.
-To help parents through the most difficult of the FAS years, I arrange a support group for the parents of FAS teens.
+Families will remain a supportive structure for the FASD client, even after he or she has moved out of the house.
+To help parents through the most difficult of the FASD years, I arrange a support group for the parents of FASD teens.
 These groups focus on relevant issues and the group learns from the personal experiences of others.
 Although the situations are almost always never exactly the same, I have found that parents gain needed confidence and aid from these support groups.

 Think of your Stanly and Doreen.
 Would a support group help them through these difficult adolescent years?

-On this track, we discussed three aspects of adolescents with FAS.
-These three aspects of adolescents with FAS included: difficulties; independence with structure; and help for parents.
+On this track, we discussed three aspects of adolescents with FASD.
+These three aspects of adolescents with FASD included: difficulties; independence with structure; and help for parents.

-On the next track, we will examine three aspects of clients diagnosed with FAS as they enter adulthood.
-These three aspects of adult FAS clients include: financial affairs; social skills; and depression.
+On the next track, we will examine three aspects of clients diagnosed with FASD as they enter adulthood.
+These three aspects of adult FASD clients include: financial affairs; social skills; and depression.

 Others who bought this Addictions/Substance Abuse Course